Kid A: Critical reception

 Some critics felt Kid A was unoriginal.
 In the New York Times, Howard Hampton dismissed Radiohead as a "rock composite" and wrote that Kid A "recycles Pink Floyd's dark-side-of-the-moon solipsism to Me-Decade perfection".
 Beaumont said Radiohead were "simply ploughing furrows dug by DJ Shadow and Brian Eno before them".
 The Irish Times felt the ambient elements were inferior to Eno's 1978 album Music For Airports and its "scary" elements inferior to Scott Walker's 1995 album Tilt.
 Select wrote: "What do they want for sounding like the Aphex Twin circa 1993, a medal?"
-In a retrospective, the journalist Rob Sheffield wrote that the "mastery of Warp-style electronic effects" had appeared "clumsy and dated" at the time of Kid A's release.
 In an NME editorial, James Oldham wrote that the electronic influences were "mired in compromise", with Radiohead still operating as a rock band, and concluded: "Time will judge it.
 But right now, Kid A has the ring of a lengthy, over-analysed mistake."
-Rob Mitchell, the co-founder of Warp, felt Kid A represented "an honest interpretation of [Warp] influences" and was not gratuitously electronic.
-He predicted it might one day be seen in the same way as David Bowie's 1977 album Low, which alienated some Bowie fans but was later acclaimed.
+The Rolling Stone journalist Rob Sheffield wrote that the "mastery of Warp-style electronic effects" appeared "clumsy and dated".
+Rob Mitchell, the co-founder of Warp, felt Kid A was not "gratuitously" electronic nor as radical as Warp acts such as Aphex Twin and Autechre, and instead represented an "honest" and "authentic" interpretation of Warp influences.
+He said it was an "excellent" album that might one day be seen in the same way as David Bowie's 1977 album Low, which alienated some Bowie fans but was later acclaimed.

 AllMusic gave Kid A a favourable review, but wrote that it "never is as visionary or stunning as OK Computer, nor does it really repay the intensive time it demands in order for it to sink in".
-The NME review was also positive, but described some songs as "meandering" and "anticlimactic", and concluded: "For all its feats of brinkmanship, the patently magnificent construct called Kid A betrays a band playing one-handed just to prove they can, scared to commit itself emotionally."
+NME was also positive, but described some songs as "meandering" and "anticlimactic", and concluded: "For all its feats of brinkmanship, the patently magnificent construct called Kid A betrays a band playing one-handed just to prove they can, scared to commit itself emotionally."
 In Rolling Stone, David Fricke called Kid A "a work of deliberately inky, often irritating obsession ...
 But this is pop, a music of ornery, glistening guile and honest ache, and it will feel good under your skin once you let it get there."